ghnmqdtg/Invoice-Agent/README.md

 - **Automated Invoice Parsing**: Uses Google's Gemini 2.5 Flash model to extract structured data from uploaded invoice files (e.g., PDF, PNG, JPG).
 - **Product Fuzzy Matching**: Matches extracted line items against a product database using a combination of alias map and fuzzy matching algorithms.
-- **Self-Learning Alias System**: Learns from manually corrected product matches to improve accuracy over time.
-A human-in-the-loop workflow.
+- **Dynamic Alias Mapping**: Creates a mapping from invoice item names to product database entries based on user corrections, improving future accuracy.
 - **Containerized**: The entire application is containerized using Docker and managed with Docker Compose for easy setup and deployment.
 - **Web Interface**: Includes a Streamlit application for interacting with the uploading and product matching functionality.